ruby-amqp/rubybunny.info/articles/exchanges.md

 ### Message metadata

-AMQP messages have various metadata attributes that can be set when a message is published.
+RabbitMQ messages have various metadata attributes that can be set when a message is published.
 Some of the attributes are well-known and mentioned in the AMQP 0.9.1 specification, others are specific to a particular application.
 Well-known attributes are listed here as options that `Bunny::Exchange#publish` takes:

  * `:persistent`
  * `:mandatory`